Wisdom's Daughter: Plot

-Repeatedly, Ayesha is in danger; but, even in the midst of fire and battle, Isis and her followers save her from ruin and rape.
-Ayesha's fame grows so great, that she is called "Isis Come To Earth" and “Wisdom's Daughter”.
+Repeatedly, Ayesha is in danger, but even in the midst of fire and battle, Isis and her followers save her from ruin and rape.
+Ayesha's fame grows so great, that she is called "Isis Come To Earth" and "Wisdom's Daughter".

 Finally, the King of Kings, of the Persian Empire, comes to see her.
 He laughs that anyone would be afraid of what must be an old hag, as Isis's Priestess.
-He spits on Isis's statues, and burns the old gods.
-However, again her beauty, which the King glimpses beneath her veil; betrays her; and, he determines to rape her, with the rest of the country.
+He spits on Isis's statues and burns the old gods.
+However, again her beauty, which the King glimpses beneath her veil, betrays her, and he determines to rape her, with the rest of the country.

-Isis saves her; and, they escape, to reunite with her old Captain, Kallikrates, and the Princess.
+Isis saves her and they escape, to reunite with her old Captain, Kallikrates, and the Princess.

 Ayesha is inspired that Isis wants to rebuild her cult and usher in a new Golden Age, in the world, through herself.
 She is led to the hidden kingdom of Kor, in Africa, to begin.

 Once there, Ayesha meets her former tutor, who has been guarding The Flame of Eternal Life, which will make a person young and powerful, for as long as the world endures.
 He passes this one last mystery onto Ayesha, warning her of its temptation to her vanity.

-The Princess mocks Ayesha's fading youth; and feeling ashamed, in front of Kallikrates, Ayesha determines to break her oaths, and make herself and him both immortal, to rule the world, like Gods, by stepping into The Flame.
+The Princess mocks Ayesha's fading youth; feeling ashamed, in front of Kallikrates, Ayesha determines to break her oaths, and make herself and him both immortal, to rule the world, like Gods, by stepping into The Flame.
 This way she feels she will be as "Isis Come To Earth", indeed.
 But, "Wisdom's Daughter" is Fortune's Fool, and falls by Love's Folly.

-Kallikrates is afraid when he sees Ayesha, in her preternatural beauty, after she has bathed in The Flame; and, dies.
+Kallikrates is afraid when he sees Ayesha in her preternatural beauty, after she has bathed in The Flame, and dies.
 The others either flee in terror or are killed, overwhelmed by her beauty.
 Aphrodite laughs at her, and Isis.

 Now, Ayesha cannot die, or she will be opposed.
 She is as terrible, beautiful, and deadly as lightning.

 After Kallikrates' death, the Princess flees, urging her descendants to revenge themselves on She, through the artifacts she passes down, which Holly and Leo find, in the first book, She: A History of Adventure.

 Ayesha is doomed to wait, in Kor, for his return, through the centuries, becoming weary of the world.
-She has learned everything the world and Nature has to offer; but, still she must wait, for love and redemption.
+She has learned everything the world and Nature has to offer, but still she must wait, for love and redemption.